 There are also 3 of the 4 species of monkeys and many reptiles waiting to be spotted on the sand banks.
 Don’t forget your binoculars and camera because you won’t want to forget the great views of wildlife found here!

-The tour departs Blue River Resort at 7:30 am.
+The tour departs Blue River All Inclusive Resort at 7:30 am.
 We pass the city of Upala and drive through the village of Los Chiles over the Río Frío.
 Rio Frio flows into Cold Lake, Costa Rica’s second largest lake that is at the center of the Caño Negro wildlife refuge.
 We take a short rest at the village of Caño Negro before embarking on our boat tour.
 In the wet season this takes place on several arms of the lagoon and in dry season (January to early May) on Cold Lake.
 It’s a remarkable journey to a remarkable place.